 For Programme Participants

 The number and degree of the benefits will depend on the formula and level of involvement.
 Any benefit is naturally aligned with the current European policies for supporting SMEs and large commercial organisations and will naturally respect fair competition rules or any other applicable laws.
-By joining the participant can obtain one or several of the following benefits:
+By joining, the participant can obtain one or several of the following benefits:

 Increased visibility on a European and global scale.